The School

 1974

-The school was officially transferred to the new campus in Patamares.
+The school is officially relocated to the Patamares Campus.

 • 1977